martian-lang/martian-docs/content/storage-management/index.md

 Additionally, when VDR is not disabled, all stages which split will have their chunks' files cleaned out by VDR when all dependent stages have completed.

-## Martian 3.1 preview: new VDR features

-NOTE: the following refers to features in the release candidate version of Martian 3.1.
-The syntax will not work in 3.0 or earlier releases.

-In addition to the new syntax listed below, the behavior for volatile stages with outputs bound to the top-level pipeline's outputs has also changed.
-Instead of cleaning up those stages as if they were non-volatile, once all dependent stages have completed they are cleaned up as if they were strict-mode volatile - that is, only the files mentioned in the top-level outputs are preserved.

-### Strict-mode VDR
+### Strict-mode VDR (new in 3.1!)

-A stage can be marked "strict-mode compatible" when it is declared:
+To enable more aggressive file cleanup, a stage can be marked "strict-mode compatible" when it is declared:
 ```
 stage STAGE_NAME(
     in  int  value,